ashenoy95/ml/README.md

 # Machine Learning

-* __em.py__: A simple implementation of the EM algorithm for a Mixture of Gaussians for one-dimensional data.
+* __em.py__: A simple implementation of the EM algorithm for a Mixture of Gaussians on one-dimensional data.